National Health Service (England): Waiting lists and waiting times

 The number of people waiting over 12 months for consultant-led elective (diagnosis, surgery or another treatment) care has fallen drastically from over 200,000 in the 2000s to under 2,000 in early 2019.
 However, between 2008 and 2018 the overall number of patients on the waiting list has risen from 2 million to 4 million.

 The COVID-19 pandemic disrupted the delivery of healthcare by the NHS and there was a dramatic increase in the backlog of people waiting for treatment.
 In December 2022 over 7 million people were on a hospital waiting list in England, 1 in 8 English people.
 This was the largest number since the start of records.
 Among them more than 2 million had been waiting over 18 weeks and more than 400,000 over 12 months.
 37,837 patients waited over 12 hours for hospital admission after it had been decided to admit them in November 2022, 255% more than in 2021 and 3,303% more than in November 2019.

 In September 2024, there were around 6.3 million patients on the NHS waiting list in England.
 Among them over 3.1 million patients have been waiting over 18 weeks and almost 249,300 patients over 12 months.
 The biggest waiting list of more than 850,000 people are in line for trauma and orthopaedic diagnosis and care.

-In February 2025, there waiting lists dropped from 6.28 million to 6.24 million, a fourth consecutive drop in waiting lists in as many months.
+In February 2025, the waiting lists dropped from 6.28 million to 6.24 million, a fourth consecutive drop in waiting lists in as many months.

 Proposals for improvement

 Research has been conducted on potential approaches and activities that could reduce waiting lists and free up resources for the NHS.
-For example in the case of multiple conditions, surgery is not necessarily the best option for everyone and might even result in worse outcomes than other, non-invasive treatments.
+For example, in the case of multiple conditions, surgery is not necessarily the best option for everyone and might even result in worse outcomes than other, non-invasive treatments.
 Avoiding surgery when possible could free up staff time, operating theatres and other resources.
 Potential alternatives to surgery include a 'watch and wait' approach to see if gallstone surgery and radical prostate cancer treatments are necessary, opting for one-stage surgery instead of two-stage when replacing infected artificial hips, avoiding emergency surgery for acute gut conditions when possible (especially for older people with severe frailty), and using plaster casts instead of surgery to treat broken scaphoid bones.

+Care mistakes

+A 2024 report by the public research university Imperial College London said that the NHS spends £14.7 billion a year treating patients in England hurt by care mistakes.